Injuries from falls

 • A calendar year is 1 January to 31 December.

-• The calendar year and month in which the service was paid may differ to the calendar year and month in which the service was provided.
+• The calendar year in which the service was paid may differ to the calendar year in which the service was provided.